refinedev/refine/documentation/docs/api-references/hooks/data/useDeleteMany.md

 ---

 `useDeleteMany` is a modified version of `react-query`'s [`useMutation`](https://react-query.tanstack.com/reference/useMutation#) for multiple delete mutations.

 It uses `deleteMany` method as mutation function from the [`dataProvider`](api-references/providers/data-provider.md) which is passed to `<Refine>`.

 ## Features

-* Shows notifications after mutation succeeds, fails or gets canceled.
+* Shows notifications after the mutation succeeds, fails or gets canceled.

 * Automatically invalidates `list` queries after mutation is succesfully run.
 [Refer to React Query docs for detailed information &#8594](https://react-query.tanstack.com/guides/invalidations-from-mutations)